 [Editor’s note: Article updated on 10/20/2017 with additional information about KRACK mitigation options from WatchGuard.]

 On October 16, 2017, a statement from the International Consortium for Advancement of Cybersecurity on the Internet (ICASI) alerted the industry to a series of vulnerabilities for WPA and WPA2, named KRACK (Key Reinstallation Attack).
 These vulnerabilities affect a large number of wireless infrastructure devices and wireless clients, across many vendors.
 This security flaw means that, for vulnerable clients and access points, WPA and WPA2-encrypted Wi-Fi traffic is no longer secure until certain steps are taken to remediate the issue.
 The Wi-Fi data stream, including passwords and personal data, can be intercepted, decrypted, and modified without a user’s knowledge.
 WatchGuard’s Wi-Fi access points (APs) and Wi-Fi enabled appliances are affected by these vulnerabilities.
 Following is detailed information about the vulnerabilities, which WatchGuard products are affected, and timing for patches.
 WatchGuard understands that in many cases, it’s difficult, if not impossible to patch all client devices.
 For example, IoT devices where vendors may be slow, out of business, or unwilling to patch older product versions, leaving many clients vulnerable indefinitely.
-See below for details on how WatchGuard Wi-Fi technology can mitigate KRACK for vulnerable clients and details are addressed below.
+See below for details on how WatchGuard Wi-Fi technology can mitigate KRACK for vulnerable clients.

-Who is affected by these vulnerabilities?
+Who is affected by these vulnerabilities? br/>

 The vulnerability is widespread.
 Review the ICASI statement additional information and CVEs.
 Organizations that use wireless access points (APs) relying on WPA or WPA2 encryption, and mobile users who connect to Wi-Fi networks with smartphones, tablets, laptops, and other devices, should implement the necessary patches applicable to these vulnerabilities.